Skip to content

 - Hepatitis C is spread through contact with infected blood.

 - Injecting, snorting, or inhaling drugs.
 The risk increases with sharing needles, straws, pipes, spoons, cookers and other drug equipment which could be contaminated with blood.

 - Exposure to contaminated blood or blood products or had an organ transplant before 1992.

 - Tattooing, body piercing or acupuncture using unsterilized equipment or techniques.

 - Pricked by a needle or sharp equipment that has infected blood on it, in a workplace situation such as a health care facility.

 - Exposure, either in Canada or abroad, to medical or dental practices where infection control precautions are not taken or contaminated equipment is used.

 - Sharing personal care articles such as razors, scissors, nail clippers or a toothbrush with an infected person.

-- A mother with Hepatitis C can also pass on the infection to her infant at birth.
+- A pregnant person with Hepatitis C can also pass on the infection to their infant at birth.